Financial-Times/s3o-middleware/README.md

 One way to do this would be using [dotenv](https://www.npmjs.com/package/dotenv) and adding the `.env` file to your `.gitignore` file.

+## Parsing cookies
+This middleware can parse standard cookies via the [cookie](http://npmjs.com/package/cookie) package.
+If wanting to use signed cookies or json cookies, please use the [cookie-parser](https://www.npmjs.com/package/cookie-parser) middleware before using the S3O middleware.

 ## Usage example for Express
 If many routes require auth:
 ```js